Durham Hall, Surry Hills

 Durham Hall is a heritage-listed former residence, Servicemens' Club, Concordia Club and Red Cross U.S.A and now commercial offices located at 207 Albion Street in the inner city Sydney suburb of Surry Hills in the City of Sydney local government area of New South Wales, Australia.
 It was built from 1834 to 1835.
-It is also known as Concordia Club, Booker T. Washington Club and Royal College of Pathologists of Australasia.
-The property is owned and occupied by the Royal College of Pathologists of Australasia.
+It has also been known as the Concordia Club and the Booker T. Washington Club.
+The property is currently owned and occupied by the Royal College of Pathologists of Australasia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 The Colonial Georgian brick residence was constructed for George Hill, a wealthy merchant.
 The house has had many owners and has had varied uses including a club.
 Over the years it was subjected to very unsympathetic alterations and additions.
 By the 1950s the building was almost unrecognisable.
 However, in 1983 major renovations were done to the house and many of the unsuitable additions were removed.

 History

 Surry Hills

 In 1792 Governor Phillip established the boundary of the Sydney Cove settlement when he drew a line from the heads of Cockle Bay to Woolloomooloo Bay.
 East of that line was set aside for the township and the west, which included the present-day Surry Hills, was considered suitable for farming and granted to military officers and free settlers.

 The first land grants in the Surry Hills are situated on the south-eastern outskirts of the settlement, were made in the 1790s.
 In April 1794 Captain Joseph Foveaux received 105 acres, naming it "Surrey Hills Farm", in 1800 Palmer purchased Foveaux's grant.
-Olmer's return from England to give evidence about the Rum Rebellion, financial circumstances forced the sale of the land.
+When Olmer's returned from England to give evidence about the Rum Rebellion, financial circumstances forced the sale of the land.
 The sale of Palmer's Estate in 1814 was the first subdivision in Surry Hills.

 The few villas were built in the late 1820s; however the area was considered remote and much of the terrain "inhospitable".
 The suburb was one of contrasts with the white housing of wealthy merchants mixed with that of the commercial and working classes.
 Living conditions differed, varying from houses on the scale of Durham Hall to 1-2 room shacks.

 Towards the end of the nineteenth and early twentieth century the population of the area increased, small factories moved into the suburb and as the nature of the area changed the living conditions of many of the residence deteriorated.
 Post World War II saw an influx of migrants to Surry Hills followed by their gradual displacement in the 1970s and 1980s by largely middle class population.